20 AWESOME Things To Do In Rarotonga With Kids.

 Exploring Avatiu Harbour at sunset.

-8. Try paddle boarding at Muri
+8. Try Paddle Boarding at Muri Beach

 Muri Beach is in a beautiful lagoon on the eastern side of the island, and is easily the most popular beach.
 It’s easy to spend a day there.
 Take a picnic, and hire paddle boards to enjoy the calm and shallow waters there.

-9. Go for a walk inland
+9. Go for a Walk Inland on the Island

-And if you are up for the adventure and are accustomed to hiking; the Cross Island Walk is Rarotonga’s most well-known hike.
+Or if you are up for the adventure and are accustomed to hiking; the Cross Island Walk is Rarotonga’s most well-known hike.
 At the peak of the ridges is Te Rua Manga; a huge rock that sticks right up in the air – also known as ‘The Needle’.

 Walking the Rarotonga Cross Island Track walking to The Needle with kids in Rarotonga.